jmillerv/shortcast/aota/content/post/second.md

 ---

-Caesar Chavez was a labor organizer in the west.
+Cesar Chavez was a labor organizer in the west.